How to preview plan premiums, benefits and networks:

 You can always visit HealthCare.gov to browse plans and rates, and to get a general idea of how much financial assistance you’d get if you were to enroll.
 They let you do this by answering a brief series of questions — all without creating an account or providing any personal information.
 The prices shown won’t account for tobacco use, which will be factored into the premium when you enroll.

 If you go on HealthCare.gov prior to that, you’ll have the option to create an account — complete with your personal data — and then log back into it between November 1 and December 15, when you’re ready to enroll in a plan.
-You’ll also be able to see what health insurance would have cost you in 2018 (including premium subsidies if you’re eligible for them), and see which insurers are offering plans in your area.
-In several states, additional insurers are joining the exchanges for 2019 though, so you may see more options available once the 2019 rates are loaded into the system.
-That typically happens around October 25 on HealthCare.gov.
+You’ll also be able to see what health insurance would have cost you in 2019 (including premium subsidies if you’re eligible for them), and see which insurers are offering plans in your area.
+But different plans may be available for 2020, depending on the area.
+The 2020 plans and prices are expected to be available for browsing by about October 25.

 2. ‘Window shop’ on your state exchange